Save and Revert Changes

 Xcode operations that involve changes to many document files and potentially to project settings.
 These operations include refactoring code, performing project validation, and adding Automatic Reference Counting to an existing project.

 Therefore, use a snapshot to revert changes across a project.

-Snapshots are archives that include the current state of all project and workspace settings and all document files in the project.
+Snapshots are archives that include all document files in the project and all project and workspace settings.
 Snapshots provide an easy way to back up the current version of your project or workspace.
-If something goes wrong because of a code change you make, a snapshot makes it easy to restore your entire project, even a deleted project, to a previous state.
+If something goes wrong because of a code change you make, you can restore your entire project, even a deleted project, to a previous state.

 Xcode automatically creates a project or workspace snapshot before you perform any mass-editing operation, such as refactoring your code or executing a Find and Replace operation.
 You can also set Xcode to automatically create snapshots in other circumstances, such as before a build, by choosing Xcode > Preferences, selecting Behaviors, and selecting the Create Snapshot option.
 You can also create a snapshot manually by choosing File > Create Snapshot.

 To see the snapshots for a project or workspace, choose Window > Organizer, select Projects to open the projects organizer, and click the project.